EtherTyper/santa/README.md

 # Santa's list
-Submit your present guidelines to Santa at the same time as learning encryption ideology, JSON notation, and even git workflow.
+Submit your present guidelines to Santa while learning encryption ideology, JSON notation, and even git workflow.

 Table of Elements:
 - Part I: For Parents